How to Run Local LLMs with Claude Code

 #### Download and use models locally

 Download the model via `huggingface_hub` in Python (after installing via `pip install huggingface_hub hf_transfer`).
 We use the **UD-Q4\_K\_XL** quant for the best size/accuracy balance.
-You can find all Unsloth GGUF uploads in our [Collection here](https://unsloth.ai/docs/get-started/unsloth-model-catalog).
-If downloads get stuck, see [hugging-face-hub-xet-debugging](https://unsloth.ai/docs/basics/troubleshooting-and-faqs/hugging-face-hub-xet-debugging "mention")
+You can find all Unsloth GGUF uploads in our [Collection here](/docs/get-started/unsloth-model-catalog.md).
+If downloads get stuck, see [Hugging Face Hub, XET debugging](/docs/basics/troubleshooting-and-faqs/hugging-face-hub-xet-debugging.md)

 ```bash